 The sensitivity analysis for changes in interest rate is not disclosed as the effect is considered not significant.

-(iv) Market price risk
+(D) Market Price Risk

 At the balance sheet date, the Company held quoted investments as financial assets at fair value through profit or loss.